 Some third-country nationals are required to possess a visa to enter Croatia.
 This depends on your nationality.
 Check whether or not you need a visa to enter Croatia here.
 If you do require a visa to enter Croatia, you must apply abroad at an embassy or consulate.

 Step #2 Identify a language study program

 There are many Croatian language schools and programs in Croatia.
 Here is a list of the biggest programs.
+Be sure to pick the one that counts for this type of residence.
 Croaticum is a popular program for many.

 Step #3 Prepare the application